CoryG89/coryg89.github.com/_posts/2013-12-12-the-tortoise-and-the-hare-loops-in-linked-lists.md

 own.
 I had never written a function to do this before.
 I think my answer was a bit complicated to describe over the phone and I think the interviewer probably had trouble understanding me completely.
 The interviewer told me we were out of time after I gave this answer.
-With a single google search of *"loops linked lists"* I was able to figure out exactly the answer I should have given.
+With a single google search of *"loops in linked lists"* I was able to figure out exactly the answer I should have given.
 I am a huge fan of StackOverflow and always find good information there that sometimes have been vetted by hundreds of programmers.
 Such was the case with [this question][so-question] that pointed me to